-A sector-led review of the rise in applications for care orders and the number of children in care
+A sector-led Review of the rise in applications for care orders and the number of children in care

-- take account of the current national economic, financial, legal and policy context that impacts on families and on local authority and court practice
+- to take account of the current national economic, financial, legal and policy context that impacts on families and on local authority and court practice

-- aim to identify specific changes to local authority and court systems and national and local policies and practices that will help safely stem the increase in the number of care cases coming before the family courts and the number of children in the care system.
+- to identify specific changes to local authority and court systems and national and local policies and practices that will help safely stem the increase in the number of care cases coming before the family courts and the number of children in the care system.

 Purpose of the review